leifbr/partnerlabs/docs/class1/modules/module3.rst

 #.
 Subscribe to the F5 BIG-IP Virtual Edition you will be using:

 .. important::
-   The43 is a **FREE TRIAL** once you subscribe for a BIG-IP from the AWS website:
+   There is a **FREE TRIAL** once you subscribe for a BIG-IP from the AWS website:
    *Try one unit of this product for 30 days.
 There will be no software charges for that unit, but AWS infrastructure charges still apply.
-Free Trials will automatically convert to a paid subscription upon expiration and you will be charged for additional usage above the free units provided.*  Once the free trial is up there is a hourly license charge for the BIG-IP instance you use, with the exception of the BYOL.
+Free Trials will automatically convert to a paid subscription upon expiration and you will be charged for additional usage above the free units provided.*  Once the free trial has expired there is a hourly license charge for the BIG-IP instance you use, with the exception of the BYOL.
 Of course all instances incur EC2 costs.

    #.
 F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps) at https://aws.amazon.com/marketplace/pp/prodview-lphsy6izllsmq (0.43/hr estimated EC2 and Licensing)
    #.
 F5 BIG-IP Virtual Edition - BEST (PAYG, 25Mbps) at https://aws.amazon.com/marketplace/pp/prodview-v2lgyijcawiti (1.77/hr estimated EC2 and Licensing)